Vyral/base-template/_posts/2020-12-17-will-we-see-you-at-buyers-101.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Our home buying seminar is coming up soon, and you’re invited to attend.</em></p>
+<p style="text-align: center;"><em>Our home-buying seminar is coming up soon, and you’re invited to attend.</em></p>

 If you’re a first-time homebuyer, we’re hosting an upcoming Zoom seminar on January 18 called Buyers 101 that will serve as a great way for you to get a leg up on the real estate market.
-This seminar will be hosted by Sasha Walden, one of the head buyer’s agents on the Dar Walden Team, and Kristen Brown of First Rate Financial. **They’ll outline everything you need to know about the home buying process.** As a buyer specialist, Sasha knows what the market looks like and where to find inventory that’s not even on the market yet.&nbsp;
+This seminar will be hosted by Sasha Walden, one of the head buyer’s agents on the Dar Walden Team, and Kristen Brown of First Rate Financial. **They’ll outline everything you need to know about the home-buying process.** As a buyer specialist, Sasha knows what the market looks like and where to find inventory that’s not even on the market yet.&nbsp;

 Even if you’re not a first-time homebuyer, this seminar is a great way to refresh your knowledge.
 What happened in the real estate market two years ago isn’t what’s happening now.
-If you’ve been discouraged by the market lately, we’ll help you get back on track and reach your goal of homeownership. **To register, all you have to do is visit**[**alaskatopagent.com.**](https://www.alaskatopagent.com/Pages/Seminar.aspx)
+If you’ve been discouraged by the market lately, we’ll help you get back on track and reach your goal of homeownership. **To register, all you have to do is visit** [**alaskatopagent.com.**](https://www.alaskatopagent.com/Pages/Seminar.aspx)

 {% include pullquote.html %}